Jamie Ginn

-Jamie Ginn (born January 7, 1982) was Miss Delaware 2006 and competed in the Miss America 2007 competition, which was won by Lauren Nelson of Oklahoma.
+Jamie Ginn Piazza (born January 7, 1982) was Miss Delaware 2006 and competed in the Miss America 2007 competition, which was won by Lauren Nelson of Oklahoma.

-Ginn, originally of Ocean City, New Jersey, had competed previously in the Miss New Jersey competition and placed as First Runner-Up.
+Piazza (formerly Ginn), originally of Ocean City, New Jersey, had competed previously in the Miss New Jersey competition and placed as First Runner-Up.
 She was also the fourth runner-up in the 2006 National Sweetheart competition, held annually in Hoopeston, Illinois.

 Ginn was a Top 3 Finalist during the reality television special Pageant School, leading up to the Miss America competition.

 Her pageant platform was finding a cure for Crohn's disease and colitis.

-Ginn holds a Bachelor of Science degree in chemical engineering from Rowan University and works at DuPont.
+Ginn holds a Bachelor of Science degree in chemical engineering from Rowan University and worked at DuPont until 2014.